Is your D2C (direct-to-consumer) brand testing the waters of performance marketing yet?

 Performance marketing allows you to optimize your marketing efforts by using discrete, observable data to inform and guide your marketing toward the desired statistical result.

-What your desired result is can vary based on your business, your vertical, your industry, the time of year, the phase of growth your business is in, what kind of ads you’re running, what platform you’re advertising on, etc. The list of things to focus on is nearly infinite.
+What your desired result is can vary based on your business, your vertical, your industry, the time of year, the phase of growth your business is in, what kind of ads you’re running, what digital channel you’re advertising on, etc. The list of things to focus on is nearly infinite.

 The key part is that you’re modeling your performance marketing campaigns based on achieving a specific objective with regards to your marketing effort.